open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 Pending

+## Footnotes

-[^otlppointkindcaveat]: OTLP supports data point kinds that do not satisfy these conditions; they are well-defined but do not support standard metric data transformations.
+<a name="otlpdatapointfn">1</a>: OTLP supports data point kinds that do not
+satisfy these conditions; they are well-defined but do not support standard metric data transformations.